kubernetes/contributor-site/content/en/blog/2023/sig-network-spotlight.md

 community meetings and the `#sig-network-policy-api` channel on Kubernetes Slack.

-**Gateway API**
+_**Gateway API**_

-If you're specially interested in **ingress** or **mesh** networking the Gateway API may be a sub-project you would enjoy.
-In Gateway API , we're actively developing the successor to the illustrious `Ingress` API, which includes a `Gateway` resource which defines the addresses and listeners of the gateway and various routing types (e.g. `HTTPRoute`, `GRPCRoute`, `TLSRoute`, `TCPRoute`, `UDPRoute`, etc.) that attach to `Gateways`.
+If you're specially interested in **ingress** or **mesh** networking the [Gateway API](https://gateway-api.sigs.k8s.io/) may be a sub-project you would enjoy.
+In Gateway API , we're actively developing the successor to the illustrious Ingress API, which includes a Gateway resource which defines the addresses and listeners of the gateway and various routing types (e.g. `HTTPRoute`, `GRPCRoute`, `TLSRoute`, `TCPRoute`, `UDPRoute`, etc.) that attach to Gateways.
 We also have an initiative within this project called GAMMA, geared towards using Gateway API resources in a mesh network context.
-There are some up-and-coming side projects within Gateway API as well, including `ingress2gateway` which is a tool for compiling existing `Ingress` resources to equivalent Gateway API resources and `Blixt`, a Layer4 implementation of Gateway API using Rust/eBPF for the data plane, intended as a testing and reference implementation.
+There are some up-and-coming side projects within Gateway API as well, including `ingress2gateway` which is a tool for compiling existing Ingress objects to equivalent Gateway API resources, and Blixt, a Layer4 implementation of Gateway API using Rust/eBPF for the data plane, intended as a testing and reference implementation.
 If this sounds interesting, we would love to have readers join us in our Gateway API community meetings and `#sig-network-gateway-api` on Kubernetes Slack.

 **Sujay**: Couldn’t agree more!
 That was a very informative description, thanks for highlighting them so nicely.
 As you have already mentioned about the SIG channels to get involved, would you like to add anything about where people like beginners can jump in and contribute?

 **Shane**: For help getting started [Kubernetes Slack][kslack] is a great place to talk to community members and includes several `#sig-network-<project>`